elixirschool/elixirschool/lessons/en/basics/basics.md

 true
 ```

-Atoms are also used to reference modules from Erlang libraries, including built in ones.
+Atoms are also used to reference modules from Erlang libraries, including built-in ones.

 ```elixir
 iex> :crypto.strong_rand_bytes 3